Issuance of technical certificates for inland waterway navigation

 How to proceed

-All inland waterway vessels must be gauged before being registered.
 Gauging operations are carried out by accredited classification firms and experts.

-• submit a vessel operation form; and
+• send a vessel operation form (form F0); and

 • prove that the vessel is operated substantially in Luxembourg.

-They can send their application for a gauging certificate on plain paper to the Directorate of Inland Waterway Navigation or by email to: adn@tr.etat.lu.
+You can send your application for a gauging certificate to the Department of Inland Navigation and Logistics on plain paper or by email to: inlandnavigation@mmtp.etat.lu.

 Supporting documents